 BMW X2 hybrid: prices, specification and on-sale date

-BMW has announced that the new X2 xDrive25e plug-in hybrid will be priced from £37,885, with sales starting in July 2020.
-The new car should be the last addition to the current-generation X2 range ahead of an expected mid-life refresh for the model in mid-2021.
+The new X2 xDrive25e plug-in hybrid is on sale now, priced from £37,885.
+The new car represents the final addition to the current-generation X2 range ahead of an expected mid-life refresh for the model in mid-2021.

 Power comes from a 1.5-litre three-cylinder petrol engine and an electric motor which together produce 217bhp, 365Nm of torque and a 0-62mph time of 6.8 seconds.